 In this modern age of factory-produced disposable goods, a sturdy handmade item that is built to be beautiful, worn, and maintained is rare.

-Daphne Board became a custom shoemaker in 2001, and a certified pedorthist in 2014.
-Drawing design inspiration from early 20th century styles, Daphne makes everyday fine footwear in the bespoke shoemaking tradition.
+Daphne Board became a custom shoe maker in 2001, and a certified pedorthist in 2014.
+Drawing design inspiration from early 20th century styles, Daphne makes custom shoes and boots for hard-to-fit feet including orthopedic needs, via the bespoke shoemaking tradition.
 This allows for every detail of the shoe be considered via an initial measurements/style discussion session, sketching of design ideas, creation of mock-up/fitter shoes, and the making of the final footwear.
 The final product is the realization of a thoughtful process that responds to the wishes of the client, and is intended to be worn, carefully maintained and repaired.